AI-Guided Molecular Simulations in VR: Exploring Strategies for Imitation Learning in Hyperdimensional Molecular Systems: Discussion and future directions

-Another exciting application area for iMD-VR and IL is in the field of material design.
-The discovery and optimization of new materials with desired properties is a key driver of technological innovation, with applications ranging from energy storage and conversion to aerospace engineering and electronics.
-Crossley-Lewis et al. demonstrated the extensive utility of iMD-VR in the field of materials science, with a particular emphasis on its research applications in the fields of fast-ion conduction and catalysis.\cite{Crossley-Lewis2023-jk} In their paper, the authors examined the defect and transport properties of the fast-ion conductor \ch{Li2O}---a promising energy storage material\cite{kondori2023lithiumoxide}---showing that the user interaction facilitated by iMD-VR enables the researcher to investigate the mechanisms of ion transport rapidly without introducing significant bias towards unphysical regions of the potential energy landscape.\cite{Crossley-Lewis2023-jk} This indicates the validity of the use of iMD-VR to investigate the properties of solid electrolyte systems, providing an exciting new tool to help accelerate the search for tailored fast-ion conducting materials.
-Although iMD-VR alone enables the researcher to harness their chemical intuition to search for potential mechanisms, this does not guarantee that the researcher will sample the optimal (and therefore most physically relevant) pathways.
-This is where IL could enhance the use of iMD-VR in such systems: by combining the chemical intuition of the expert researcher with the innate ability to search hyperdimensional spaces in an automated way provided by the computer, IL could enable efficient honing of relevant mechanistic pathways to better understand the behaviour of fast-ion conductors, accelerating rational solid electrolyte design.
+Another potential application of IL with iMD-VR is in the field of material design.
+Crossley-Lewis et al. \cite{Crossley-Lewis2023-jk} demonstrated the utility of iMD-VR for materials science, with emphasis on its research applications in fast-ion conduction and catalysis.
+The authors examined the defect and transport properties of the fast-ion conductor \ce{Li2O}---a promising energy storage material \cite{kondori2023lithiumoxide}---showing that the user interaction facilitated by iMD-VR enabled the researchers to investigate the mechanisms of ion transport rapidly without introducing significant bias towards unphysical regions of the potential energy landscape.
+If trained on such physically relevant data, an IL model could learn to optimize appropriate quantitative metrics that determine the likelihood of a given path, enabling efficient honing of pertinent mechanistic pathways to better understand the behaviour of fast-ion conductors, thus accelerating rational solid electrolyte design.